keymanapp/keyboards/release/sil/sil_hupdah/README.md

 Description
 -----------
-The Hupdah keyboard is for the language and people of Hupa.
+The Hupdah (SIL) keyboard is for the [Hup language](https://en.wikipedia.org/wiki/Hup_language) (also called Hupda, Hupdah, Hupdé", "Húpd’äh, Jupde, and more).
+Hup language is one of the four Naduhup languages.

+It is spoken by the Hupda indigenous Amazonian peoples who live on the border between Colombia and the Brazilian state of Amazonas.

 Links
 -----